kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 draft: true
 ---

 The distributed event store and streamlining platform [Apache Kafka](https://kafka.apache.org/) have many advantages.
 Think of high throughput, low latency, durability, high concurrency, scalability, and fault tolerance.
 So, it's not surprising that when we built [Kestra](https://github.com/kestra-io/kestra), an open-source data orchestration and scheduling platform, we decided to use Kafka as the central database to build a scalable architecture.
 Since Kafka supports high throughput, which allows it to handle high-volume data at equally high velocity, we are confident of a fully scalable solution.
-However, we need to adapt to Kafka.
+However, Kafka has some restrictions since it is not a database, so we need to deal with the constraints and adapt the code to make it work with Kafka.

 Since we rely heavily on [Kafka Streams](https://kafka.apache.org/documentation/streams/) for most of our services (executor and scheduler), we have made some assumptions on how it handles the workload.
 This blog post shows some advanced techniques we used to make a Kafka Stream reliable.
 We want to share the tips we have discovered over the last two years.